-Dr Tong stated that in terms of China's Nuclear Policy, what has not changed is that China has always sought to acquire and maintain a second-strike capability so that China can deter use of nuclear weapons by other countries.
-However, if you look at China's previous nuclear thinking, it appears that for some time China was willing to accept an uncertain second-strike capability, in the 1980s when China acquired the capability to target the US homeland with its DF-5 liquidfuelled ICBMs which were very less as compared to US and Soviet Union Nuclear rivals at that time, China was not concerned about the reliability of its nuclear deterrent and had an uncertain second-strike capability with limited numbers of ICBMs which were not MIRVed and liquid-fuelled.
-Many decades later, China's Nuclear capability has improved and it has as many as 320 Nuclear Warheads based on open-source research.
+Dr Tong stated that in terms of China's nuclear policy, what has not changed is that China has always sought to acquire and maintain a second-strike capability so that China can deter use of nuclear weapons by other countries.
+However, for some time, China was willing to accept an uncertain second-strike capability.
+In the 1980s, China acquired the capability to target the US homeland with its DF-5 liquid-fuelled ICBMs.
+China was not concerned about the reliability of its nuclear deterrent and had an uncertain second-strike capability with limited numbers of ICBMs which were not MIRVed and liquid-fuelled.

+Many decades later, China's nuclear capability has improved and it has as many as 320 Nuclear Warheads based on open-source research.
 China took great pains to develop an extensive underground system (the 'great underground Wall of China') to transport these missiles to protect their limited numbers.
-Now, China's nuclear capacities have increased, with more than 300 warheads and 116 ICBMs and SLBMs, some of them with multiple warheads.
-China's nuclear weapons technology has also improved, it is a much more advanced nuclear arsenal, whereas US and Russia's nuclear warheads have plummeted to 12000 warheads.
-However, today China is less comfortable about its nuclear deterrence, its nuclear deterrence is not survivable enough in other words China seems to have had a higher threshold for its nuclear sufficiency.
-China pursues an assured second-strike capability whereas earlier China had an uncertain nuclear deterrence.
+Now, China has more than 300 warheads and 116 ICBMs and SLBMs, some of them with multiple warheads.
+China's nuclear weapons technology has also improved; it is a much more advanced nuclear arsenal.
+Today, China pursues an assured second-strike capability whereas earlier China had an uncertain nuclear deterrence.